 Media and communication studies today especially focus on questions surrounding how digital media and digitization have changed and revolutionized previous media ecologies.
 Funding opportunities, PhD dissertations, journals and books on digitization and the relevance of digital media are overwhelming.
-This joint ECREA preconference, organized by the Communication History, Radio Research, and Television Studies Sections, invites colleagues to focus on and discuss claims that studying old media is imperative and still fully relevant to understand our contemporary media landscapes.
+This joint ECREA postconference, organized by the Communication History, Radio Research, and Television Studies Sections, invites colleagues to focus on and discuss claims that studying old media is imperative and still fully relevant to understand our contemporary media landscapes.
 In several media sectors, traditional media, such as television and radio, printing, analog photography and music, are still the most profitable businesses.
 The integration of old and new media seems to be more effective than disruptive models, and the so-called “old media” are still used and appreciated by media audiences worldwide.
-This preconference invites empirical and theoretical contributions from different angles.
+This postconference invites empirical and theoretical contributions from different angles.
 Potential topics may include, but are not limited to:

 - Old media persistence in terms of content, political mentality, business, law, regulation, audience and usage;

 - Remediation and persistence of old media forms into new media, processes of digitization of old media and persistence of old media business models;

 - The significance of traditional media (e.g. broadcasting, printing, analog photography and music, etc.) in contemporary digital culture;

 - The persistence of propaganda and fake news from old to new media;